schooltool-project/schooltool-book/source/features.rst

 * Calendars are aware of the school timetable; by default new events will start and end at the beginning and end of class periods.

 * Users can create single or repeating events.
-Teachers can edit section events to note tests, assignment and other class information.
+Teachers can edit section events to note tests, assignments, and other class information.

 Tracking and Management of Student Interventions
 ------------------------------------------------

-* Use the Intervention system to create goals and track progress collaboratively between students, teachers, parents and other stakeholders.
+* Use the Intervention system to create goals and track progress collaboratively between students, teachers, parents, and other stakeholders.

 Technical Features
 ==================